yuvalmGS/gigaspaces-wiki-jekyll/xap97net/prepared-template.markdown

 # Overview

-When executing a query operation on the space, there's an overhead incurred by translating the query to an internal representation (in object templates the properties values are extracted using reflection, in [SQLQuery] the expression string is parsed to an expression tree).
+When executing a query operation on the space, there's an overhead incurred by translating the query to an internal representation (in object templates the properties values are extracted using reflection, in depanlinkSQLQuerytengahlink./sqlquery.htmlbelakanglink the expression string is parsed to an expression tree).
 If the same query is executed over and over again without modification, that overhead can be removed by using **prepared templates**.

 The `ISpaceProxy` interface provides a method called `Snapshot` which receives a template or query , translates it to an internal XAP query structure and returns a reference to that structure as `IPreparedTemplate<T>`.
 That reference can then be used with any of the proxy's query operations to execute queries on the space in a more efficient manner, since there's no need to translate or parse the query.